murry-kristy/Data_projects_TripleTen/Shopify App Analysis/README Shopify App Analysis.md

 - Includes data analysis, KPI cards, and charts.

 ## Data
-The Excel file provided by TripleTenwas was public data scraped from the Shopify App Store.
+The Excel file provided by TripleTenwas was public data scraped from the Shopify App Store. <a href='https://practicum-content.s3.us-west-1.amazonaws.com/data-eng/BIA/Dataset/shopify.xlsx' target=_blank><u>here</u></a>
 1. `'shopify.xlsx'`: Excel Workbook containing 4 sheets:
     - `'apps'`: Details of the apps on the Shopify apps marketplace
     - `'apps_categories'`: Join tables to connect apps with categories